 A Free and Private Guide Tour by Local University Students

 Some of my friends run a student volunteer organisation called “Nara Student Guide”.
 If you ever have got a chance to visit Nara, I highly recommend you have their free, private and joyful guide presented by the local university students!
 Are you very keen to go there but unable to do so because of the COVID-19 pandemic?
-Don’t worry – they say they’re going to deliver an online guide in November, so you will be able to experience travelling to Nara from your home!
+Don’t worry – they’re now delivering an “online guide”, so you will be able to experience travelling to Nara from your home!

 Let’s Learn the Basics of the Kansai Dialect